graham-walker/youtube-dl-react-viewer/README.md

                                 information when downloading a video.
 NODE_ENV                        Should be set to "production".
 ```
-Additionally, you can set the environment variable `REACT_APP_BRAND` to change the display name of the web app from "youtube-dl Viewer" to something else and you can set the environment variable `REACT_APP_SHOW_KOFI` to show or hide my donation links.
+Additionally, you can change the environment variable `REACT_APP_BRAND` to set the display name of the web app from "youtube-dl Viewer" to something else or you can change the value of `REACT_APP_CHECK_FOR_UPDATES` to set whether the app will automatically check for new releases from the admin panel.
 Unlike the other variables, the `.env` file that contains these variables is located in `./youtube-dl-react-frontend`.
 Additionally, for changes to these variables to take effect you will need to rebuild the React app:
-1. Change the value of `REACT_APP_BRAND` or `REACT_APP_SHOW_KOFI`
+1. Change the value of `REACT_APP_BRAND` or `REACT_APP_CHECK_FOR_UPDATES`
 2. Set the working directory to `./youtube-dl-react-frontend`
 3. Run `npm install --unsafe-perm`
 4. Run `npm run build`